 When are tax statements mailed?

 Property tax statements are mailed by the end of January to the owner of record as listed on the tax roll.
 The tax roll is prepared and maintained by the County Assessor.
-See Important Dates
+See Important Dates.

 What if I do not receive a tax statement?

 Per State Statute, failure to receive a property tax statement does not exempt the taxpayer from timely payment of taxes.
+We encourage property owners to create an account, as it will allow for SMS/Email notifications for payment reminders, notify owners when bills are available for download and remit quick & easy payment.

 I received a tax statement, but my mortgage company is responsible for paying the taxes; what do I do?